-Extremely hot weather makes us sweat and frizzes some people's hair, but a new study reports for the first time that it can also worsen some gastrointestinal (GI) problems.
+Extremely hot weather makes us sweat and frizzes some people's hair, but one study reports that it can also worsen some gastrointestinal (GI) problems.

 During a heat wave, there's an increased risk for inflammatory bowel disease (IBD) flare-ups, and a greater risk of infectious gastroenteritis (IG), Swiss researchers found.